Officer initially hit woman in face before viral video showed second officer repeatedly striking her, police say | KRDO

 CNN has asked CMPD about the identity of the officer who initially struck Pierre and that officer’s status in the department.
 CMPD has not responded.

+“It’s clear that my client was already subdued when over a dozen, 10 or more of those punches thrown by the second officer to hit her were delivered.
+She was already subdued,” Newton told CNN.

+“She had an officer around her head area and an officer with his knee in her butt and an officer holding down her legs when they’re essentially telling her to move her arms and put them behind her back,” the attorney said, describing what she said she saw on the videos.

-Pierre’s attorney said they were scheduled to see the body camera video Friday.
-However, Jennings said it may take months for the public to see it, because North Carolina law requires a judge’s order to release such video.
+Jennings said it may take months for the public to see the footage because North Carolina law requires a judge’s order to release such video.
 A hearing has been set for November 30.

 Pierre and Lee were each charged with simple possession of marijuana and resisting officers, the department said.
 Pierre was additionally charged with assaulting a government official, while Lee was charged with carrying a concealed firearm.